-For more information, contact Jacob Handel
+For more information, contact Kiera Stewart-Shepherd

-HCV Attribute and Forestry Risk Prescription, Management Direction, Guidance from Planning, Training or Communications Monitoring for Compliance, Effectiveness and Status Schedule & Experts proposed timber harvest area.
-This process enables Al-Pac and NFPL to share knowledge about the forest operations, and also allows the trapper to share knowledge, such as: • Location of traplines, cabins, trails and other values that are important to the trapper • Areas and times of the year that are important to trapping success and where forestry operations should be adjusted The notification process helps the Trapper Coordinator and trapper find ways to minimize or resolve potential implications of operations on trapper values.
+- Location of traplines, cabins, trails and other values that are important to the trapper - Areas and times of the year that are important to trapping success and where forestry operations should be adjusted

+The notification process helps the Trapper Coordinator and trapper find ways to minimize or resolve potential implications of operations on trapper values.
 The information collected by the Trapper Coordinator is relayed to the forest planners and layout crews to ensure that any modifications to harvest or other mitigative measures needed are incorporated early in the process.

 In addition to formal consultation and trapper engagement, Al-Pac works with Indigenous communities to build relationships that allow for the further sharing of knowledge and information through data sharing agreements and traditional land use studies.

+As a precautionary measure, if potential traditional trails are discovered a standard 30 metre buffer will be used in the absence of dialogue available to determine mitigation measures.
+Other discovered potential cultural HCV sites will be reviewed by Al-Pac's Planning and Indigenous Relations teams on case-by-case basis and a 100m sensitive site buffer will be applied when determined necessary to preserve the value until additional information or dialogue determines other appropriate mitigation measures or confirms that the discovered site is not a HCV.